 Deciding on a topic can be one of the toughest parts of preparing a speech.
-The resources on this page can help start the brainstorming process.
-You can also look for background information in PittCat and the library databases mentioned in this guide - just click on the "Finding Books" or "Finding Articles" tabs to the left.
+The resources on this page can help you start brainstorming.
+You can also search for and browse background information on potential topics in PittCat and the library databases mentioned in this guide on the "Finding Articles" and "Finding Books" tabs.

 Ask yourself the following questions about your topic to make sure you've picked a topic that will keep both yourself and your audience engaged.
 If you can answer yes to all the questions, you're ready to start gathering sources.

-The University Library System has a number of books from the Opposing Viewpoints and Taking Sides series that can assist you in determining topics for a persuasive or informative speech.
-Search "opposing viewpoints" or "taking sides" in PittCat.
+The University Library System has a number of books from the Examing the Facts, Opposing Viewpoints, and Taking Sides series that can assist you in determining topics for a persuasive or informative speech.
+Perform PittCat searches for "examining the facts," "opposing viewpoints," and "taking sides."
 We have quite a few at Owen Library, but it's easy to get books from other campus libraries too using the Get It! request service.